 In the current world of wood pellet grills, Traeger is positioned as a ‘Premium’ brand.
 There is a growing selection of Premium/Luxury pellet grills brands, with some only coming onto the market within the last couple of years (Coyote being an example).
 However, Yoder has been producing high-end/heavy-duty pellet grills since 2007.
-Now, the pellet grill market place has changed a lot since 2007.
+Now, the pellet grill marketplace has changed a lot since 2007.
 So how does Traeger vs Yoder compare today?
 Well, in terms of price, there are a couple of wood pellet grills/smokers from both Traeger and Yoder at the same price point.
-Therefore, those are the pellet grills I’ll discuss/compare in this post.
+Therefore, let’s see how they compare.

 Disclaimer: Hey!
 By the way… any links on this page that lead to products on Amazon or other sites are affiliate links and I earn a commission if you make a purchase.